How to Kill Sin

 John Owen on Mortification of Sin

-My mother wrote in my Bible when I was 15 years old – I still have the Bible – "This book will keep you from sin, or sin will keep you from this book."
-Now Owen says, based on Romans 8:13, "Be killing sin or [sin] will be killing you."
-We will see that these two mottos are very closely connected, because Romans 8:13 says that we are to put be putting sin to death by the Spirit – "If by the Spirit you are putting to death the deeds of the body, you will live" – and what is the instrument of death wielded by the Spirit?
-The answer is given in Ephesians 6:17 – "the sword of the Spirit, the word of God."
-This book will keep you from sin – this book will kill sin.
-We'll come back to this in two weeks.
+My mother wrote in my Bible when I was fifteen years old — I still have the Bible — “This book will keep you from sin, or sin will keep you from this book.”
+Now Owen says, based on Romans 8:13, “Be killing sin or [sin] will be killing you.”
+We will see that these two mottos are very closely connected, because Romans 8:13 says that we are to put be putting sin to death by the Spirit: “If by the Spirit you are putting to death the deeds of the body, you will live” — and what is the instrument of death wielded by the Spirit?
+The answer is given in Ephesians 6:1: “the sword of the Spirit, the word of God.”
+This book will keep you from sin — this book will kill sin.

 So let’s start here with this last question and then take up the others in two weeks.
 What we should take away this morning is a general sense of how justification relates to sin-killing; and how crucial it is that we do it.

 Does the Threat of Death Imply We Can Lose Our Salvation?